Skip to content

 multi sync vscode settings

-# Only sync cursor rules and CLAUDE.md files
+# Only sync generated agent instruction files

-multi sync rules
+multi sync agents

 # Only sync root GitHub Actions workflow files (monorepo mode)